AdobeDocs/experience-platform.en/help/query-service/data-distiller/advanced-statistics/algorithms.md

 ## Feature transformation techniques

-Transformations are essential preprocessing steps that prepare data for modeling.
-Specifically, they convert raw data into features which can be used in the machine learning model.
+Transformations are essential preprocessing steps that convert or scale data into a format or structure that is more suitable for model training and analysis.
+Transform your data into a format or structure that better suits model training and analysis to improve performance and accuracy.
+This ensures your data aligns with the model's assumptions and optimizes its ability to learn patterns effectively.

 This section covers common transformation techniques like one-hot encoding and feature scaling, explaining their role in improving algorithm performance.

 The machine learning model cannot accept string values or null values, so it's necessary to impute the null values.
 For example, if a numeric column contains an empty cell, that cell must be replaced with a suitable value.
 This value could be something logical, like the mean or median, or simply a placeholder number.
 If the column contains string values, they must also be converted to a numeric format through a process called imputation.